January 26-30, 2022

 Activities & Attractions

 - Les Grands Montets: Our Airbnb was just outside the largest and most popular ski resort in the Chamonix Valley.
 The resort is HUGE (~2000m of skiable terrain) and there were so many on- and off-piste options for skiers of all levels, as well as several excellent ski-in restaurants.
-However, it was probably not the best place to start for a beginner skier like me — it’s really steep and the few green and blue runs are pretty narrow, so I basically just fell down the mountain for most of the afternoon.
+However, it was probably not the best place to start for a beginner skier like me—it’s really steep and the few green and blue runs were pretty narrow, so I basically just fell down the mountain for most of the afternoon.
 It was beautiful, though!

 - Les Houches: After a challenging day at Les Grands Montets, we decided to spend the next day at Les Houches, a charming mountain village near the southwest entrance to the Chamonix Valley that is surrounded by old, wooden Savoyard farmhouses and directly underneath Mont Blanc itself.
 The resort has nearly 70km of wooded slopes and contains the biggest single area of prepared runs in the \valley, which makes it much more ideal for beginners (AKA me).
 We had an absolutely fantastic day here, and I made it down several beautiful blue runs without falling.
 The views of Mont Blanc were incredible.